sanyi0411/React-Phone_e-commerse_store/README.md

 # React-Phone_e-commerse_store
-Following a tutorial on youtbe
+Following a tutorial on youtube

+Using:
+- Context
+- Router
+- Checkout with Paypal
+- Deploy with netlify